survivejs/react-book/manuscript/01_webpack_compared.md

 The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provides more context.
 Before npm it was difficult to consume dependencies.
 Now that npm has become popular for front-end development, the situation has changed.
 Now we have nice ways to manage the dependencies of our projects.

 Historically speaking there have been many build systems.
 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) is perhaps the best known, and is still a viable option.
 To make things easier, specialized *task runners*, such as [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) appeared.
-Plugins available through npm made both task runners powerful.
+Plugins available through npm, made both task runners powerful.

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
 This is the reason we have *bundlers*, such as [Browserify](http://browserify.org/) or [Webpack](https://webpack.github.io/).